Chart Color Schemes

 Davoren Park faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Davoren Park faces educational challenges with university qualification rates at 7.7%, significantly below the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 5.7%, followed by postgraduate qualifications (1.1%) and graduate diplomas (0.9%).
-Trade and technical skills are prominent, with 39.6% of residents aged 15+ holding vocational credentials – advanced diplomas (7.4%) and certificates (32.2%).
+The area's university qualification rate is 7.7%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 5.7%, followed by postgraduate qualifications (1.1%) and graduate diplomas (0.9%).
+Trade and technical skills are prevalent, with 39.6% of residents aged 15+ holding vocational credentials - advanced diplomas (7.4%) and certificates (32.2%).

 Frequently Asked Questions - Education